 The process is straightforward and flexible.
+I want you to enjoy the experience of having your portrait painted by me and I want you to absolutely love your portrait.
 Firstly we discuss the context, nature, setting and the size of your portrait.
 I will then give you a quote and we can agree a schedule.

 If you would like to proceed with the commission, half of the fee will be payable, although I’m happy to break down the payments if that works better for you.
 I have a draft contract that we can use if you require.

-The next step will be a meeting in your environment — wherever in the world that may be — in order for me to design the portrait and take some reference photographs.
-When we have agreed ideas and you have approved my photographs, I can start the portrait in my studio.
+The next step will be a meeting in your environment — wherever in the world that may be — or in my studio in order for me to design the portrait and take some reference photographs.
+When we have agreed ideas I can start the portrait in my studio.

 During the painting process I would like to see you for a sitting in my studio for about an hour so that I can see where I am with the work, and you can give me your feedback.
 The last touches will be done at a final sitting to finish the portrait to your complete satisfaction.
 The portrait will be professionally photographed, signed and given to you.